 This section is intended for users that would like an introduction to NetEx/eFT and some of its features.
-This section explains how to invoke NetEx/eFT from an z/OS TSO/E terminal, what a NetEx/eFT session looks like, logging in and transferring files to a remote host on the network, and executing commands on a remote host.
-Users are encouraged to refer to "Advanced Local User's Guide" on page 61 for a more in depth look into NetEx/eFT.
-Users should also refer to the User's Guide for the remote host in which a connection will be made for additional information about that host's environment.
+This section explains how to invoke NetEx/eFT from a z/OS TSO/E terminal, what a NetEx/eFT session looks like, logging in and transferring files to a remote host on the network, and executing commands on a remote host.
+Users are encouraged to refer to "Advanced Local User's Guide" on page 63 for a more in-depth look into NetEx/eFT.
+Users should also refer to the Software Reference Manual for the remote host to which a connection will be made for additional information about that host's environment.